CovidCoder/Kivy-App-Package-Windows-Tutorial/KivyPackageTut.md

 # How To Package a Simple Kivy App on Windows (With Pictures)

-* Requirements: Latest Kivy installed and PyInstaller 3.1+ (`pip install pyinstaller` or `pip install --upgrade pyinstaller`) or if you're having any issues with opening your app uninstall PyInstaller and install the developer version (`pip uninstall pyinstaller` then `pip install https://github.com/pyinstaller/pyinstaller/archive/develop.zip`)
+* Requirements: Latest Kivy installed and PyInstaller 3.1+ (`pip install pyinstaller` or `pip install --upgrade pyinstaller`) if you're having any issues with opening your app uninstall PyInstaller and install the developer version (`pip uninstall pyinstaller` then `pip install https://github.com/pyinstaller/pyinstaller/archive/develop.zip`)

 * Step 1: Make a folder and call it whatever you want and put it anywhere except where your .py file is.
 I personally just called it exefolder and put it next to the folder where my .py file is     https://imgur.com/6gYstCY.jpg